 When was the last time you got really discouraged and felt like you hit a wall in your homeschooling?
 Maybe you looked at your kids and saw attitude issues.
 Or you just felt like you weren’t doing a good job handling the academics?

-After I’d been homeschooling for a couple of years, I remember getting to a point where I felt discouraged, and like I’d just hit this wall, and couldn’t get past it.
+After I’d been homeschooling for a couple of years, I remember getting to a point where I felt discouraged.
+Like I’d just hit this wall, and couldn’t get past it.
 I felt like I was failing in my efforts to balance the academics, the discipline, time with little ones, etc.

-I am going to share parts of her e-mail, because she said it all so well, and it was such an encouragement to me at a time when I was struggling.
+I am going to share parts of her e-mail, because she said it all so well.
+It was such an encouragement to me at a time when I was struggling.
 I pulled this e-mail out and re-read it MANY times over the years.
 She truly hits the nail right on the head.
 What an encouragement to focus on what REALLY matters!
 I hope it will be an encouragement to you.

 “Haven’t we all hit this wall as homeschoolers?
 Let me tell you how my husband and I have handled this in our own family.

 First of all, we go back to “WHY” we are home educating!
 For us, it is not academics.
 It truly is because we believe God’s Word teaches that this is God’s desire for us as a family.

 Abraham and Isaac are an inspiration to us in this endeavor.
 God called Abraham to separate himself and his family from the evil influences of Ur and go out to a desolate place.
 Abraham obeyed and didn’t worry about how he was going to make a living or compete with the world.

 He merely devoted himself to God and his family.
 God did the rest and received the glory.